5 Steps to Improve Decision-Making in Sports By Yourself

 Transition: Timed or Touch?

-Timed - is useful when performing a continuous cycle of actions where you are trying to keep that same pace for the entire duration of the training session.
+Timed - This is useful when performing a continuous cycle of actions where you try to keep that same pace for the entire training session.

-Touch (Touch Anywhere) – This is useful when you are performing an action that has you returning to the phone for each rep, and when you want to record the speed that you performed it at.
+Touch (Touch Anywhere) – This is useful when performing an action that requires you to return to the phone for each rep and when you want to record the speed at which you performed it.

-Touch (Make or Miss) – This is useful when you are performing a drill that requires some sort of accuracy measurement (shooting, aiming at targets, etc.) and also gives you the time to retrieve your equipment if you are limited.
+Touch (Make or Miss) – This is useful when performing a drill that requires some accuracy measurement (shooting, aiming at targets, etc.) and also gives you the time to retrieve your equipment if you are limited.

 Duration: Countdown or Rounds?